Dominique Stevenson

-Antone Dominique Stevenson (born December 28, 1977) is a former American football linebacker in the National Football League for the Buffalo Bills and Washington Redskins.
-He played college football at the University of Tennessee and was drafted in the seventh round of the 2002 NFL Draft.
+Antone Dominique Stevenson (born December 28, 1977) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Buffalo Bills and Washington Redskins.
+He played college football for the Tennessee Volunteers and was selected by the Bills in the seventh round of the 2002 NFL draft.

-Early years
+Early life

 Stevenson attended and played high school football at Gaffney High School.

 College career

 Stevenson attended and played college football at the University of Tennessee.
 In the 2000 season, he appeared in 11 games.
 In the Florida game, he recorded an interception.
 In the 2001 season, he appeared in 11 games.
 In the victory over Notre Dame, he recorded an interception.

 Professional career

-Stevenson was drafted by the Buffalo Bills with the 260th overall pick in the seventh round of the 2002 NFL Draft.
+Stevenson was selected by the Buffalo Bills with the 260th overall pick in the seventh round of the 2002 NFL draft.

 Stevenson was a linebacker for the Buffalo Bills from 2002 to 2003 and for the Washington Redskins in 2004.
 In the 2002 season, he appeared in four games.
 In the 2003 season, he appeared in all 16 games.
 In the 2004 season, his last in the NFL, he appeared in one game.